Xfers/docs/source/includes/Core/_charge.md

 You should always provide customer's firstname and lastname information whenever you can as it would help us detecting fraudulence charges or user who have made an mistaken in their bank transfer.
 </aside>

+#### Transactional Charge
+A transactional charge has a bank topup tied to every charge created.
+That means, if you create a charge for an item that a user has bought - say a pair of jeans costing $25.99 - the user must then topup exactly $25.99 into the bank account number returned in the response.
+The charge will then go through.

+Any wallet balance the user has will not be used.
+The $25.99 topup will only go towards payment of the pair of jeans.

+Set the `transactional_only` flag to `true` when creating a charge.
+Note that this feature is only available to selected Xfers partners.

+Transactional charges are not subject to KYC limits and merchants do not have to submit KYC documents of their customers.

 ### Payment Cancellation